Rimo0/OpenMPRDP-CLI-Python/README.md

 4.python-gnupg

-or using `pip install -r requirements.txt`
+install then manually or use `pip install -r requirements.txt`

 # Function